KirstyFurey/Doodle-Pairs/README.md

 ### Programs ###

 #### Adobe Dreamweaver ####
-Used for writing HTML for content, and CSS3 for styling of my website.
+Used for writing HTML, CSS and JavaScript.

 #### Adobe Photoshop ####
 Used to create background and card deck